grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 [enable_query_engine_fallback: <boolean> | default = true]

 # The number of workers running in each querier process.
 This setting limits the
 # maximum number of concurrent queries in each querier.
-Minimum 4; lower values
+The minimum value is four; lower values
-# will be ignored and set to the minimum.
+# are ignored and set to the minimum.
 # CLI flag: -querier.max-concurrent
 [max_concurrent: <int> | default = 20]